f-cohomology and motives over number rings

-A motivation for the results of this work lies in an application to special $L$-values conjecures \cite{Scholbach:specialL}.
+We point out that previously Jannsen and Scholl have shown the agreement of these two notions (in the case $M_\eta = h^{i}(X_\eta)(n)$, $X_\eta / F$ smooth and proper) under weaker hypotheses than the ones considered here \cite{Scholl:IntegralII}.
+Also Scholl unconditionally proved the agreement for products of smooth projective curves over $F$ (\oc).
+Our motivation for this studying and employing this stronger set of assumptions about motives lies in an application to special $L$-values conjectures \cite{Scholbach:specialL}.
 Very briefly, Beilinson's conjecture concerning special $L$-values for mixed motives $M_\eta$ over $\Q$ has $f$-cohomology as motivic input. $L$-functions of such motives can be generalized to motives over $\Z$ such that the classical $L$-function of $M_\eta$ agrees with the $L$-function (over $\Z$) of $\eta_{!*} M_\eta[1]$.
-Thereby the $L$-function and the motivic data in Beilinson's conjecture belong to the same motive over $\Z$, thus giving content to a general conjecture about special $L$-values for motives over $\Z$.
+Thereby the $L$-function and the motivic data in Beilinson's conjecture belong to the same motive over $\Z$, thus giving content to a more general conjecture about special $L$-values for motives over $\Z$.
 In this light it is noteworthy that $\H^0(\eta_{!*} \h^{2n-1}(X_\eta, n)[1])$ identifies with the group that occurs in the part of Beilinson's conjecture that describes special values at the central point.